zcytju/beikeshop/README.md

 **Introduction to BeikeShop**
-BeikeShop is a globally leading open-source e-commerce system based on the Laravel framework, designed for the international trade and cross-border e-commerce industry.
+BeikeShop is a globally leading open-source e-commerce Platform based on the Laravel framework, designed for the international trade and cross-border e-commerce industry.
-The system is 100% open-source!
+The System is 100% open-source!
 It supports a wide range of practical features, including multi-language, multi-currency, payment, logistics, and member management, making it easy for foreign trade businesses to expand their independent online stores.

 ---